 I’m always looking for new creative things to do with friends in Ottawa.
-So as an avid fan of escape rooms, I was excited to try a similar type of group game offered by Big City Hunt.
-Big City Hunt offers group scavenger hunts in Ottawa along with many other locations across the globe where you and a few friends can try to find the locations sent on your phone.
+So as an avid fan of escape rooms, I was excited to try a similar type of group game offered by ScavengerHunt.com.
+ScavengerHunt.com offers group scavenger hunts in Ottawa along with many other locations across the globe where you and a few friends can try to find the locations sent on your phone.

 The scavenger hunt began at the Supreme Court of Canada.
-Once there I loaded up the Big City Hunt website on my phone and entered my prepaid voucher number.
-Then I was asked to put in my team name, and the names and phone numbers of each of the other players.
-I played on a team of 3, so the three roles we had to pick from was team leader, the guru, and photographer.
+Once there I loaded up the ScavengerHunt.com website on my phone and entered my prepaid voucher number.
+Next, I was asked to put in my team name, and the names and phone numbers of each of the other players.
+I played on a team of 3, so the three roles we had to pick from were a team leader, the guru, and the photographer.
 I decided as I would be photographing the experience all ready to go for the photographer role.
 Note: This review will be as spoiler-free as possible so that you can try it for yourself.

-After taking our group photo, we the website would give a clue and you need to search for the answer.
-For example one of the clues was regarding one of the statues at the courthouse where you have to answer the multiple choice question once you have found the statue.
+After taking our group photo, the website would give a clue and you need to search for the answer.
+For example one of the clues was regarding one of the statues at the courthouse where you have to answer the multiple-choice question once you have found the statue.

 One small warning is because of all the construction going on around the Parliament Buildings on Wellington Street one of the entries where we needed to find a name was covered with scaffolding so we couldn’t see the answer.